Woodside, Barkley throw TDs as Titans stop Falcons 23-3

 Barkley completed 5 of 8 passes for 54 yards.
 Neither quarterback threw an interception, though Woodside was sacked three times.

 Each team held out its key playmakers.
 Atlanta rookie tight end Kyle Pitts, the No. 4 overall selection in the NFL draft, was in uniform but did not play.
+Smith said the decision to hold out Pitts “wasn’t too difficult” and was a sign the rookie has been impressive in training camp.

+“Kyle is right on schedule,” Smith said.
+“If we felt he was behind, we probably would have put him out there.”

 It was a unique debut for Smith.
 His first game as coach came against Tennessee, where he worked for 10 years as an assistant, including the last two leading the offense.

-Smith said this week he was glad to be playing the Titans in a preseason game as he tries to learn more about his new team.

-“It’s a good evaluation for us because I know what we’re up against,” Smith said.
+Smith said this week the game against the Titans would provide “s a good evaluation for us because I know what we’re up against.”
+The results were not encouraging.

-Smith had hugs and handshakes for some of his former players during pregame warmups.

-AJ McCarron, the favorite to open the season as Matt Ryan’s backup, had a pass intercepted by Titans linebacker David Long early in the second period.
+McCarron had a pass intercepted by Titans linebacker David Long early in the second period.

 A 56-yard punt return by Tennessee’s Chester Rogers to Atlanta’s 14 set up the first of two first-half field goals by Tucker McCann.